A Guide to Visiting Stephansdom, Vienna (What to Do & Tips)

 The cathedral is located in Stephansplatz, which has a subway train station.
 From there, Saint Stephen’s Cathedral is only a few steps away.

 If you’re coming from Vienna Main Train Station, you’ll need to get to Südtirolerplatz Hbf (subway station) first.
+After leaving the station, it should take you about 15 minutes to reach Stephansplatz.

 As you step out of Stephansplatz subway station to see Saint Stephen’s Cathedral, you’ll probably be greeted by a swarm of people moving in every direction on the street first.